CZ-NIC/yangson/docs/concepts-terms.rst

 *schema route* (type alias :const:`SchemaRoute`) Python list of qualified schema nodes in the tuple form.
 It is always interpreted relative to a given reference node and identifies its descendant schema node.

+*schema path* (type alias :const:`SchemaPath`)
+  String of slash-separated schema node names in the form [*module_name*``:``]*node_name*.
+The initial component must always be qualified with a module name.
+Any subsequent component is qualified with a module name if and only if its namespace is different from the previous component.

+  A schema path is always absolute (a leading slash is optional).

 *schema node identifier* (see [Bjo16]_, sec. `6.5`_) Sequence of qualified names of schema nodes in the prefix form, separated with slashes.
 A schema node identifier that starts with a slash is absolute, otherwise it is relative.